Don Willett: Awards

 Willett was named Outstanding Young Alumnus of Baylor University in 2005 and inducted into the Forney High School Hall of Honor in 2007.
 He has received the Faith and Integrity in Legal Services Award and the Austin Under 40 Award for Government and Public Affairs.

 Willett received the Texas Review of Law and Politics's 2014 Distinguished Jurist of the Year Award.
 Each spring, the Texas Review of Law & Politics awards its Distinguished Jurist of the Year award to an individual who has made valuable contributions both to the journal and to conservative causes of national importance.

 Personal life

 Willett is a former rodeo bull rider.
 He and his wife, Tiffany, married in 2000.
 They live in Austin, Texas, and have three children.
 Tiffany served as litigation director for a member of the Texas Senate, and in D.C. as education director for the White House Fellows.
 When they left the Bush administration in 2003 to return home to Texas, she worked for Texas CASA, which advocates for abused and neglected children in the court system.

-Willett is known for his active Twitter presence, though he has only tweeted four times since his appointment to the federal bench.
+Willett was known for his active Twitter presence, but he has only tweeted four times since his appointment to the federal bench.
 The Texas House of Representatives named him "Tweeter Laureate."

 In 2017, Willett helped perform the Heimlich maneuver on a diner at Chick-fil-A who was choking.